 The Charter provides that the Chairman should be an independent Director and should not hold the role of Chief Executive Officer.
-Mr Graham Ascough has been the Chairman of the PNX board and a non-executive Director for over 7 years.
+Mr Graham Ascough has been the Chairman of the PNX board and an independent non-executive Director for over 10 years.